ELECTRIC CARS: present or future?

 Electric vehicle charging times vary greatly depending on the type of charging, power and capacity of the battery.

-ELECTRIC CAR: GOOD FOR YOU AND FOR THE ENVIRONMENT
+ELECTRIC CARS: BETTER FOR YOU AND FOR THE ENVIRONMENT

 Electric cars offer several advantages, both personal and environmental, especially in practical terms.
 Below, we try to summarise them in a few steps.